 You’ve clearly worked with a wide range of models, what tips can you recommend to people looking to expand their portfolio?

-With regards to scouting models, I usually begin in instagram, I will follow the models I am keen on, comment on their pages, and then finally DM them.
+With regards to scouting models, I usually begin on Instagram, I will follow the models I am keen on, comment on their pages, and then finally DM them.
 I don’t do model tests, we only work on campaigns or creative shoots.
-I find model tests are to restrictive to my style and the agencies look for a specific set of photos for portfolio.
+I find model tests are too restrictive to my style and the agencies look for a specific set of photos for a portfolio.

 Describe a typical shoot.